ddantas/visiongl/README.txt

         Compilation

 The library requires OpenCV 2.4.0 or superior, CUDA 4 or superior, GLEW 1.6 or superior and freeglut 3 or superior.
+OpenGL is also required!

 To install GLEW:
 apt-get install libglew1.6 libglew1.6-dev